 A volcanic Turkish football figure who transformed the national team's identity and coached Galatasaray to a historic UEFA Cup triumph.

-Born in Adana, Fatih Terim's playing career as a tough defender was solid, but his true legacy was forged on the touchline.
-He first made his name by taking an unfancied Turkish national side to the brink of Euro 96 qualification, instilling a fierce, combative spirit.
-His tenure at Galatasaray became the stuff of legend; he molded the club into a domestic powerhouse and, in 2000, masterminded a seismic European victory, beating Arsenal to claim the UEFA Cup—a first for any Turkish team.
-Known as 'The Emperor' for his authoritarian style and passionate outbursts, Terim's later spells with the national team saw him lead Turkey to a thrilling semi-final finish at Euro 2008, cementing his status as the most influential figure in modern Turkish football history.
+Fatih Terim took an unfancied Turkish national side to the brink of Euro 96 qualification.
+At Galatasaray, he molded the club into a domestic powerhouse and, in 2000, beat Arsenal to win the UEFA Cup—a first for any Turkish team.
+His authoritarian style earned him the nickname 'The Emperor.'
+He later led Turkey to a semi-final finish at Euro 2008.
+He is the most influential figure in modern Turkish football.

 1946–1964